Slavery and human trafficking statement 2022

 - take all reasonable steps to avoid undue additional operational risk; and

-- take all reasonable steps to ensure that a service provider has the ability, capacity and authorisation required by law to perform the outsourced functions, services or activities reliably and professionally.
+- take all reasonable steps to ensure that a third party has the ability, capacity and authorisation required by law to perform the outsourced functions, services or activities reliably and professionally.

-The Group also complies with the European Banking Authority (EBA) guidelines relating to outsourcing arrangements which were introduced in September 2019.
+The Group also complies with the European Banking Authority guidelines relating to outsourcing arrangements which were introduced in September 2019.